openmrs/openmrs-module-oncology/BACKEND_PROPOSAL.md

 ------

 - Summary flow:
-  1. query all `OrderSet` templates available
+  1. Query all `OrderSet` templates available, returns array
-  2. support filtering by indication
+  2. For each `OrderSet` in array above, query each `OrderSet`, `OrderSetMember`, `Concept`, `OrderType`, `OrderTemplate` detail attributes
-  3. display `OrderSet` and `OrderSetMember` details for selected regimen.
+  3. Use `OrderSet` indication attribute to group regimen classifications (i.e. "Chemotherapy" vs. "HIV")

 - Implementation notes: Data encoded in `OrderSetMember.orderTemplate` is a seralized escaped JSON string that must be decoded in presentation later to understand data.
 When creating `Order` objects in the next use case, the final JSON string must be serialized similarly containing the updated (if applicable) chemotherapy drugs being ordered by doctor in final initial order.